carseven/go-fullstack-template/readme.md

-# GO server with templates
+# GO server side rendring with Templ, HTMX and TailwindCSS

 ## Install